 Teaching Assistants (TA) help provide instruction in courses with relatively larger numbers of enrolled students.
 Assistance takes a variety of forms, which include leading lab and discussion sections, helping to prepare instructional materials, and grading of exams and papers.
 TAships also provide valuable training for graduate students as future faculty members at all institutions of higher education.

 Graduate Student Research (GSR) positions are typically supported through external funding agencies for specific research projects.
-Graduate students may assistant with research work in a wide variety of ways, and some projects may provide opportunities for advanced students to lead certain efforts, with guidance and oversight of the principal investigator.
+Graduate students may assist with research work in a wide variety of ways, and some projects may provide opportunities for advanced students to lead certain efforts, with guidance and oversight of the principal investigator.
 GSRs are especially valuable for graduate students pursuing research careers.

 Fellowships are awards made directly to graduate students, to support advancement in their academic programs and careers.
 Fellowships may be funded by the University of California, or an external agency, foundation, or institution.
 Most fellowships are awarded primarily based on the merits of the student and the proposed scholarly activity, although other factors will often play a role as well.